Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 • Separate exempt vs non-exempt timekeeping guidance

-How AllyMatter helps: Approvals, version history, and acknowledgments are native.
+How AllyMatter handles all four: Approvals, version history, and acknowledgments are native.
 Approver lineage and version snapshots live with the policy, and acknowledgment results export in seconds.

 The policy lifecycle: Draft → approved → acknowledged → export